internetarchive/fatcat/guide/src/style_guide.md

 other bibliographic systems.
 This most notably applies to release titles, but also to container and publisher names, and likely other fields.

-For now, editors must use their own judgement over whether to use the title of the release listed in the work itself
+For now, editors must use their own judgment over whether to use the title of the release listed in the work itself

 This is not to be confused with *translations* of entire works, which should be